techSash/Sentiment-Analysis/README.md

 The jupyter notebook contains the code for the sentiment analysis.

-The libraries used were
+## DEPENDENCIES

-nltk for text manipulation and machine leearning model pandas for dataframes matplotlib for data visualization
+1. nltk for text manipulation and machine leearning model
+2. pandas for dataframes
+3. matplotlib for data visualization

+## DATASET

 my dataset is based on indian politics